 How to Make the Best Homemade Bourbon Balls Recipe

-- Bourbon, if it's in the title, it's an important ingredient.
-Use your favorite bourbon.
-I used Maker's Mark.
+• Rule of thumb with recipes if an ingredient is in the title, it’s an important ingredient.
+Feel free to use your favorite bourbon.
+I used Maker’s Mark.

-- Pecan Sandies or a private label store brand, will work equally well for the cookie crumbs in these bourbon balls.
+• Pecan Sandies cookies or a private label store brand, will work equally well for the cookie crumbs in these no bake bourbon balls.

-- Due to the amount of moisture in the filling from the bourbon and butter, it's necessary for the filling to chill and solidify before rolling into balls.
-Don't expect to be able to form into rounds immediately, allow ample time for chilling.
+• Due to the amount of moisture in the filling from the bourbon and butter, it’s necessary for the filling to chill and solidify before you can roll it into balls.
+Don’t expect to be able to form into rounds immediately, allow ample time for chilling.

-- Store in an airtight container chilled for up to 4 weeks.
+• Store Bourbon Balls in an airtight container chilled for up to 4 weeks.

 More Southern Style Holiday Recipes to Make